 Parish Church and Church Tower

-The church in honour of St. Mauritius was consecrated in 1675.
+The church in honour of Saint Mauritius was consecrated in 1675.
 The church tower is said to have been built as early as the 12th century.

 An eventful (building) history

-The cloister leads to the richly gilded main altar (1667) with a beautiful depiction of the Last Supper by Hans Studer.
+The cloister leads to the richly gilded high altar (1667) with a beautiful depiction of the Last Supper by Hans Studer.
 The Gothic spire is attributed to Ulrich Ruffiner.

-The side altars form an impressive front to the end of the chancel and the beginning of the nave.
-The baroque crucifix altar (1683) on the inside right is by an Italian sculptor, while the Sebastian altar opposite was carved by Johann Ritz from Selkingen.
-The Trinity altar on the outside left, as well as the Rosary altar on the outside right, were changed during the restoration.
+The side altars form an impressive front at the end of the choir and the beginning of the nave.
+The baroque cross altar (1683) on the inside right was created by an Italian sculptor, while the altar of St Sebastian opposite was carved by Johann Ritz from Selkingen.
+The Trinity altar on the outer left and the rosary altar on the outer right were altered during the restoration.

 A magnificent pulpit rises in front of the left side altars.
-Since the new liturgy, it is more of a museum object, since the Word of God is proclaimed from the altar.
-On the gallery stands the mighty church organ.
-Under the hands and feet of an expert, the acoustic church is filled with music that forms a sublime whole with architecture, painting and sculpture.
+Since the new liturgy, it has become more of a museum object, as the word of God is proclaimed from the altar.
+The mighty church organ stands on the gallery.
+Under the hands and feet of an expert, the acoustic church is filled with music that forms a sublime whole with the architecture, painting and sculpture.

 The church spire by architect Ulrich Ruffiner

-The Gothic church spire is attributed to Ulrich Ruffiner.
-In 1514, he built it at the same time as the ossuary.
-Incidentally, the year can also be read above the tower clock.
-The church and tower were completely restored in 1977-1980.
+The Gothic spire is attributed to Ulrich Ruffiner.
+He built it at the same time as the ossuary in 1514.
+The year can also be read above the tower clock.
+The church and tower were completely restored between 1977 and 1980.

-The Bodmer brothers from neighbouring Prismell built the present spacious parish church with its imposing porch in the years 1659-1664.
+In the years 1659-1664, the Bodmer brothers from neighbouring Prismell built the current, spacious parish church with its imposing narthex.
 Georg Michel Supersaxo donated the main portal.
-It is made of bluish giltstein, which was quarried from the "Massegga".
+It is made of bluish Giltstein, which was extracted from the "Massegga".

 Parish Church and Church Tower